jsantell/presentr/README.md

 * ``hashPrefix``: string that proceeds the slide in the hash (default: 'slide')

 # Features
-* Page Display: Specifying a pageDisplay jQuery object replaces the HTML of that object with the current slide number out of the total number of slides.
+* Page Display: Specifying a ``pageDisplay`` jQuery object replaces the HTML of that object with the current slide number out of the total number of slides.
 Check out the [demo](http://www.jsantell.com/presentr) and see the big pink box in the upper right?
 * Slide Jump: Setting ``hashJump`` to true will update the URL with a hash on every slide event.
 The prefix can be changed by setting ``hashPrefix`` to the string you'd like to use.
 Copy and pasting the URL with the hash will jump right to the slide.

 # More
 Start using it!
 Grab or fork it from here, or contact me ([Twitter](http://www.twitter.com/jsantell), [my site](http://jsantell.com)) if you have any feedback!

+# License
+The MIT License, Copyright &copy; 2011 Jordan Santell -- Collab, progress, victory